In one paragraph

 The Noida International Airport, located at Jewar in Gautam Buddha Nagar district of Uttar Pradesh, opened for domestic operations on 15 June 2026 with IndiGo and Akasa Air.
-International terminal operations are targeted for October 2026.
+International flights are targeted for the winter schedule (around late October 2026); not yet operating, with no airlines or routes confirmed.
 Phase 1 capacity is 12 million passengers per annum (MPPA).
 The airport opened approximately four years later than originally planned.
 Its IATA code is DXN.

 Jewar is located in the southern part of Gautam Buddha Nagar district, off the Yamuna Expressway — the 165 km six-lane highway that links Greater Noida to Agra.
 The airport sits at the intersection of several significant connectivity vectors: